2026 Jack Link's 500 predictions, odds, start time: NASCAR at Talladega picks, best bets by advanced model

 Mike McClure's computer model reveals its surprising picks and NASCAR Talladega props for the Jack Link's 500 2026 on Sunday

 The NASCAR Cup Series heads to Talladega Superspeedway for the 2026 Jack Link's 500 on Sunday with Brad Keselowski being a six-time winner at this track.
 However, the veteran is one of 11 drivers who have won the last 11 NASCAR Talladega races, so there's no clear lean when it comes to making Jack Link's 500 2026 picks.
 Tyler Reddick is one of those 11, and the 23XI Racing member collected his fifth win of the season just a week ago.
+He'll start in the pole position after rain wiped out qualifying on Saturday.
 Austin Cindric and Chase Briscoe prevailed at this track last year and could factor into 2026 NASCAR Talladega props.

 Visit our DraftKings promo code review to see their latest offers and get started.